Nov 20 2015

 Here is a general list of things I am planning to do after releasing this update:

-1. Styling system enhancements
+- Styling system enhancements

 I really need your feedback on this!
 Of course I already tried this new system on a few internal projects and it is far better than the previous one, but I am pretty sure that there might still be some hidden issues to fix and/or obvious enhancements to make.
 So what you might do at this point – try implementing some of the custom styling you have and see if something is not working as you think it should or it is simply broken.
-I already have a few enhancements planned for the next update which are mostly QOL for XML format.
+I already have a few enhancements planned for the next update which are mostly QOL for XML format. - Additional ready-to-use skins: #54 #58 #108 #169 and others

 I promised this long ago and I wasn’t lying.
 Thanks to the new styling system UI customization is times easier and much more convenient now, so I will be releasing various skins available on top of base WebLaF one.
 You can already find some of my first tries on the dark skin in the new demo application – by the way this one will be released with v1.29 as well – but this is just a beginning.
-I am sure some of you will come up with some pretty amazing custom skins as well 🙂
+I am sure some of you will come up with some pretty amazing custom skins as well 🙂 - WebLaF modules and versioning improvements: #336

 This change is intended to separate some complicated and tangled WebLaF code into smaller separated modules and also remove some unwanted dependencies between currently available modules.
 Current three modules have proven to be really useful so I am going to break them down even further.
 Don’t worry – single JAR builds will still be available for convenience and aren’t going anywhere.
 This is intended more to assist me in splitting WebLaF code properly across modules and keeping it clean.
-Also it might be useful for some of you to exclude unwanted WebLaF features from your projects.
+Also it might be useful for some of you to exclude unwanted WebLaF features from your projects. - Easy-to-use SVG icons: #337

 SVG became a pretty popular image format and it is actually convenient and optimal way to store your application icons.
 I want to bring power of SVG into Swing applications – I will provide some features based on it within one of WebLaF modules.
 It will allow you to use SVG icons within common Swing components and extended WebLaF components where they are applicable.
-You can actually already see some SVG icons being used across new demo application UI.
+You can actually already see some SVG icons being used across new demo application UI. - More extended components: #32 #138 #141 and other popular ones

 There was a “component drought” for quite a while in WebLaF as I had to restrain from adding any new components until I finish with WebLaF core features to avoid adding more chaos into the code.
-Starting with next update I will be introducing several popular and some new components into the library.
+Starting with next update I will be introducing several popular and some new components into the library. - Enhancements for existing components

 Even though I am planning to add new components I don’t want old ones to be left behind.
-I will be adding more features and enhancements to currently existing components – some of those will be “patched up” in v1.29 release already, others will surely be updated in next versions.
+I will be adding more features and enhancements to currently existing components – some of those will be “patched up” in v1.29 release already, others will surely be updated in next versions. - Cleaning up some of the mess left in the code

 I got rid of the most of it already, but there are still some “dark corners” of the library I haven’t touched yet.
-I will be addressing those between the releases and will fix a few old annoying issues along the way as well.
+I will be addressing those between the releases and will fix a few old annoying issues along the way as well. - Improvements to JavaDoc and code

 I consider JavaDoc to be one of very important parts of the code as it not just helps everyone to use the library properly, but it also helps me to navigate the code and apply changes.
 So I want to ensure that all important parts of the library are properly documented and, what is also important, understandable.
-Therefore I do my best to keep the code clean, documented and readable.
+Therefore I do my best to keep the code clean, documented and readable. - Enhancements for 9-patch editor and related features

 Several enhancements for this editor were planned for a long time already and I will be adding those.
 There will be improvements to editor itself, possibility to work with multiple images at the same time, have multiple previews on the right side and some other enhancements.